ethanavatar/gitalot-rs/README.md

 # gitalot-rs

-A tool for interacting with more than one git repository at a time
+A tool for interacting with more than one git repository at a time.
+This program was made for practice purposes and was not intended to be used.
+Feel free to use the idea for your own project

 ## Usage